-For some organisations there might be a risk of legislative, regulatory or public policy change.
 On the first of June 2017 President Donald Trump announced the withdrawal of the United States from the Paris Agreement (2015) on climate change.
 His decision attracted widespread criticism and expressions of regret from political leaders around the world.
-The decision was taken to fulfil a campaign pledge aimed at protecting American jobs in particular sectors and locations, yet already across the country many more people are employed in renewable energy and solar power than in coal mining, one of the activities the Paris Accord is seeking to reduce.
-Political uncertainty and public distrust can increase a board's sense of exposure and unease.
+The decision was taken to fulfil a campaign pledge aimed at protecting American jobs in particular sectors and locations, yet already across the country many more people are employed in renewable energy and solar power than in coal mining, one of the activities the Paris Accord was seeking to reduce.
+What can we learn from this?
+To combat environmental issues and climate change, should we put more faith in enterprise?